bufbuild/protobuf-es/MANUAL.md

 ### Extensions

-An extension is a field defined outside its container message.
+An extension is a field defined outside of its container message.
 For example, we can add the field `age` to the message `User`:

 ```protobuf
 syntax = "proto2";